-We know that parents in economically challenged communities are busy trying to pay bills and keep food on the table.
-Teachers and administrators are busy trying to care for large groups of kids while understanding individual behavior.
-When stressful situations happen, people feel alone in their struggles.
+We know that parents in economically depressed communities are busy trying to pay bills and keep food on the table.
+Teachers and administrators are busy trying to care for large groups of young people while understanding individual behavior.
+These challenges bring tremendous emotional stress.
+When stressful situations happen, many people feel alone in their struggles.

 Through TEA Group conversations, people start to connect their experiences with each other and find support within their own communities.